Daisy Reyes: Personal life

 She has a daughter named Gabrielle Lauren.

 She oversees two businesses, Daisy Premium Papaya Soap and a beauty salon.
 She was also a councilor of Pateros from 2010 to 2016, and ran for mayor of Pateros in 2016 but lost to Miguel "Ike" Ponce III.
 She is also a member of Team Ministries International.

+In 2025, then-congressman Albee Benitez was accused by his wife Nikki Lopez of having an illegitimate child with Reyes.